MickNabewata/spfx-add-news-button-webpart/README.md

 ### How to create a modern news page

-first, you should create a Client Side Page.
+At first, you should create a Client Side Page.
 And then, update properties of the page.
 The minimum properties to update are below.
 To update page properties, you shold get ListItemEntityTypeFullName first.